The Pulse: Paris

 Martine said she would try to be at La Maison de Verlaine by noon.
 Kenneth neither believed nor disbelieved that he would see her there, let alone by noon.
 In trying to predict her behaviour he was a complete agnostic.
 It was as if every atom of her being followed Heisenberg's principle of uncertainty.

 Yet now he had this inkling inside him, this intuition, this vibration of neurons.
-Was it the result of waves, particles, or some hidden subatomic structure acting deep inside his brain?
+Was it the result of waves or particles, or some hidden subatomic structure acting deep inside his brain?
 Whatever it was, he felt that she would be on time.
-He felt that she was just exiting the Saint-Michel station, smiling at the prospect of surprising Kenneth by being on time.
+He felt that she was just exiting the Saint-Michel station, smiling at the prospect of surprising him by being on time.

 Martine was in fact smirking as she stepped up onto Boulevard Sant-Michel.
 She was thinking that he was thinking that she would always be late.

 He ordered a steak-frites and a glass of wine, and sat back to work out this business about the kyanite ring.
-Perhaps he could even work it into his lecture on probability this afternoon.
+Perhaps he could even work it into his afternoon lecture on probability.

 If, however, you believe in essentialist probability — in a metaphysical system that gives justice or meaning to your actions — you believe in the morality of chance.
 Your chances of being in a plane crash might even increase with every successful flight.
 It's only moral or fair (if one equates morality and fairness, which seemed a reasonable assumption) that you crash as often as everyone else.
 Even if one kept morality out of the equation, there would still be some bigger essentialist Plan that brought the plane down or kept it in the air.
 Probability became less a detached constant based on pure chance in a random universe than an involved variable based on a larger system of moral metaphysical justice.
 In such a case, probability lost what Kenneth called its mathematical and existential purity.